-In the case of the E19 desktop, the iBar acts not only as an application launcher but as a tracker too.
-It can also be configured to act just as a launcher but not a tracker, or as a tracker but not a launcher.
+In the case of the Moksha desktop, the iBar acts not only as an application launcher but as a tracker too.
+It can also be configured to act just like a launcher but not a tracker, or as a tracker but not a launcher.
 This gives you great flexibility, so that you could, for instance, have one shelf dedicated to launching applications and a second shelf to track them.
-See the article on the E19 iBar for details.

 Gadgets available on the default Bodhi installation

-The following gadgets are available on a new Bodhi installation.
-You can add more from the Module Settings dialog box (go to Main menu > Settings > Modules).
+The following gadgets are available on a new Bodhi Linux installation – you can add more from the Module Settings dialog box (Main menu > Settings > Modules).

-Clock – tells the time (obviously), and like all gadgets can be placed on the desktop instead of the shelf.
-Also like all gadgets, you can change its appearance/operation at its Settings dialog box, reached by a right click (see the start of this article).
+Clock – tells the time (obviously), and like all gadgets can be placed on the desktop, in addition to the shelf.
+Also like all gadgets, you can change its appearance/operation at its Settings dialog box, reached by a right-click (see the start of this article)

-Note: if you clock time is not accurate, run sudo dpkg–reconfigure tzdata from Terminology.
-You will need to enter your password and follow the prompts.
+reconfigure tzdata from Terminology – you will need to enter your password and follow the prompts

-iBar – a dock for application application launchers and, in the E19 desktop, a launch tracker as well.
-Its use is described earlier in this article and also here.
+iBar – a dock for application launchers and, in the Moksha desktop, a launch tracker as well.
+Its use is described earlier in this article and also here

 Systray – a special kind of dock used by some applications.
 It is used by the network manager, for example, which displays in it an icon showing the status of your network connection.

 Tasks – shows small pictures of all open and minimized windows on your desktop; clicking one will bring it into focus.
-On the E19 desktop the iBar also performs this function (for application windows).
+On the Moksha desktop, the iBar also performs this function (for application windows)

-More gadgets can be loaded onto your system.
-Go to Main menu > Settings > Modules for these.
+More gadgets can be loaded onto your system – they are located at Main menu > Settings > Modules